 Our next destination was Sequoia National Park, home to the General Sherman-the largest tree (by volume) in the world.
 It is 279.4 feet tall, with a circumference of 102.9 feet, and a diameter of 36.5 feet at the base.
 With a full tank of gas, we headed for the park.

-This is a picture of the tree
+This is a picture of the tree we didn't get to see |

 These giant sequoias grow high up in the mountains.
 When we got to the ranger station, the ranger told us that we needed chains on our tires in order to reach the site of the General Sherman.
 The storm we went through dumped 2 feet more of snow on the road the day before and it was not passable without chains.
 In the small town at the park's entrance we saw stores renting chains, and we scoffed at that.
 It is hard to imagine that back in Bakersfield it was lush and green; oranges were being picked off trees and less than 2 hours away we needed chains on our tires.